 Key Elements of our Climb and Success

 - Lead guides: We always send a guide from the United States, generally an experienced Himalayan climber.
-Our 2015 trips are scheduled to be led by Vern Tejas.
+2015 saw nearly 90% success with Vern and Carole Tejas leading our teams.
+Our 2016 trips are scheduled to be led by Vern Tejas.

 - Summit success: We have had a 95% summit success since 2000, with most teams having 100% success.
 Compare our expedition record to those of other guide services.